 You may view a detailed report of Meta’s corporate political contributions to 527 organizations and candidates in states that permit them, by clicking the link below.
 This report, which will be updated semi-annually, includes contributions made since 2013.

 Meta regularly discloses information about our federal and state lobbying activities.
-These disclosures provide details on the policy and regulatory issues important to Meta, including data privacy, content issues related to Section 230, competition, trade, platform integrity, economic growth, sustainability and other areas.
+These disclosures provide details on the policy and regulatory issues important to Meta, including data privacy, content issues related to Section 230, competition, platform integrity including youth safety, Artificial Intelligence, economic growth, sustainability and other areas.
 We believe these issues are integral to the execution of our mission and provide a framework through which our external stakeholders can evaluate and understand our approach to political engagement.

 Albuquerque Hispano Chamber of Commerce